ibpsa/project1-boptest/README.md

 as a hook on all commits by calling `pre-commit install` in the root directory of the BOPTEST GitHub checkout.

 ## Additional Software

-### Deployment as a Web-Service
-BOPTEST is delpoyed as a web-service using [BOPTEST-Service](https://github.com/NREL/boptest-service).
-See the related [section in the user guide](https://ibpsa.github.io/project1-boptest/docs-userguide/getting_started.html#public-web-service) for getting started.

 ### OpenAI-Gym Environment
 An OpenAI-Gym environment for BOPTEST is implemented in [ibpsa/project1-boptest-gym](https://github.com/ibpsa/project1-boptest-gym).